 On Tuesday, the Supreme Court’s newest member, Ketanji Brown Jackson, sent legal Twitter ablaze with the sharp comments she offered during oral arguments in Merrill v.
 Milligan, the latest conservative effort to gut the Voting Rights Act.
-As Justice Jackson vigorously debunked the right’s shameless revisionist history of the Fourteenth Amendment, the establishment left rejoiced: The newest liberal justice appeared to be a difference-maker—“mak[ing] waves” and “grab[bing] the spotlight.”
-One prominent legal journalist predicted that Jackson was surely “going to burn Scalia’s legacy to the ground.”
-That’s quite a review on her big debut—one that came coupled with conservatives having an utter meltdown over her questions and reasoning.
+As Justice Jackson vigorously debunked the right’s shameless revisionist history of the Fourteenth Amendment, the establishment left rejoiced: The newest liberal justice appeared to be a difference-maker— and One prominent legal journalist predicted that Jackson was surely That’s quite a review on her big debut—one that came coupled with conservatives having an utter meltdown over her questions and reasoning.

 Naturally, none of this changes the facts that were already in evidence: Jackson, by all measures, is an extraordinarily capable and effective jurist whose presence on the high court is welcomed.
-And it’s true that the task that she will be primarily engaged in—writing dissents as a member of the losing minority—has played a very influential role in transforming the law over time.
+And it’s true that the task that she will be primarily engaged in—writing dissents as a member of the losing minority—has in transforming the law over time.

 But it is hardly satisfying to hear that the Republican Party’s brazen hijacking of the nation’s judiciary will be compensated with a mere opportunity to influence the law some small way in the distant future.
 It’s also noteworthy that the most riveting examples of a dissent eventually becoming influential legal writ—from Clarence Thomas’s once-fringe views on abortion and affirmative action to Antonin Scalia’s pleas to expand executive power—were paired with an aggressive conservative political movement determined to win these ideological wars.
 As of now, no such movement exists on the political left to provide Jackson’s dissents—and let’s remember, she’s yet to write one for the high court—with similar rhetorical and political bolstering.
 As New Republic contributor Simon Lazarus has repeatedly urged, this is a project that liberals desperately need to take up.